masc-ucsc/livehd/README.md

 Examples of passes can be found in `pass/sample`, which compute the histogram and count wire numbers of a LGraph.

+## LNAST vs LGraph

+LGraph (Live hardware Graph) is the graph-like data structure and associated API inside LiveHD.
+LNAST (Language Neutral AST) is the tree-like structure and associated API to easily create new input languages to LiveHD.

+LNAST has a separated [documentation](https://masc.soe.ucsc.edu/lnast-doc).

 # Coding Style and Organization